legendarycode3/decentralized-stablecoin/README.md

 The `DecentralizedStableCoin` contract implements the ERC-20 stablecoin and exposes only the protocol-specific functions.

 #### Token Operations
 * `mint(address _to, uint256 _amount)`: Mints new DSC tokens to a specified address.
-This function can only be called by the contract owner (DSCEngine) and
+This function can only be called by the contract owner (`DSCEngine`) and is used when users mint DSC against deposited collateral.